How to Score One-Way Video Interviews: Best Practices

 How to Evaluate Candidate Responses Objectively

-Start by identifying truly critical competencies-those five to seven skills that separate high performers from average performers.
-Consult your top performers, hiring managers, and team members about what actually predicts success, not just nice-to-have qualities.
+Identify the critical competencies that separate high performers from average ones.
+Consult your top performers, hiring managers, and team members about which skills predict success, not just "nice-to-have" qualities.

 Practical Tips for Creating Reliable Scoring Frameworks